-NFRA and ICAI have divergent view of small business regulatory reporting
+NFRA and ICAI have divergent views of small business regulatory reporting

-India’s top two statutory bodies have been in discussions regarding reducing the auditing burden on small businesses.
+India’s top two statutory bodies have discussed reducing the auditing burden on small businesses.
 The main point of distinction between the two government agencies has been about the ambit of jurisdiction.

-Accounting rule maker and self-regulator of professionals, Institute of Chartered Accountants of India (ICAI), differed with audit regulator National Financial Regulatory Authority (NFRA) over whether the latter has the authority to decide if small businesses need to be audited.
+The Institute of Chartered Accountants of India (ICAI) and the accounting rule maker and self-regulator of professionals differed with the audit regulator National Financial Regulatory Authority (NFRA), over whether the latter has the authority to decide whether small businesses need to be audited.

 ICAI is a statutory body that regulates chartered accountants and comes under the Ministry of Corporate Affairs administration.
 The NFRA, on the other hand, was set up under the Companies Act to recommend accounting and auditing policies and standards to the government and enforce compliance with accounting and auditing standards.

 In line with this administrative structure, NFRA recommended that the ICAI conduct a regulatory impact assessment of certain proposed revisions to the existing Indian Accounting Standards.
-This approach paper was transparent and carried out through extensive nationwide consultation with primary stakeholders of micro, small and medium companies.
+This approach paper was transparent and conducted through extensive nationwide consultation with primary stakeholders of micro, small, and medium companies.

 At the heels of the study and approach paper, specific recommendations were made by the regulatory authority: